balder-dev/balder/doc/source/tutorial_guide/00_intro.rst

 Balder Intro Example
 ********************

-We want to test the login functionality for a website.
-We want to create a scenario, that allows us to test the login procedure that secures that we are logged-in over the possibility that we can access the internal webpage.
-This scenario should than be transferred that our tests work with a lot of other environments.
-For example we can use our test scenarios also for a REST API that allows us to check the available users.
+In the next sections, we want to test the login functionality for a website.
+For this, we will create a scenario, that allows us to test the login procedure.
+This scenario secures that we are logged-in over the possibility that we can access the internal webpage.

+Our goal is an implementation, that allows executing the scenario with a lot of different environments (``Setup`` classes).
+For example we want to execute our test scenarios with an UI setup and also with a REST API setup.

 The project we are using in this tutorial is the ``balderexample-loginserver``.
 You can find it `on GitHub <https://github.com/balder-dev/balderexample-loginserver>`_.
 It is a